mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 INFO:tensorflow:image after unit resnet/tower_0/fully_connected/: (?, 11)
 ```

-### Goals

-1. Highlights a canonical organization for network architecture, training and
-   evaluation using the Estimators API.
-2. Provides a template for constructing larger and more sophisticated models.
+[Ask Toby]: Any special reason why resnets?

 ### Highlights of the Tutorial

 * Complete code implementation that runs on local CPU, GPUs and on multiple hosts;
 * Explanation about how to run distributed TensorFlow using Experiments;
-* Shows how to create your own Hook;
+* Details about how to create your own Hook;
 * Practical example of a input function built with the Dataset API;
 * Shows how to generate TFRecord files;

 We hope that this guide provides a launch point for building general models
-with the Estimators API implementing multi-gpu and distributed support.
+with the Estimators API implementing support to multiple GPUs and multiple hosts.

 ## Code Organization